DoubleFaceProgramming/2DMC/dev/docs/src/guides/SPRITES.md

 ![The squares are now seperated, and have a magenta border around them](https://raw.githubusercontent.com/DoubleFaceProgramming/2DMC/41bfa7a9c638989d8cd970e750cc0f5502e32d57/dev/rescources/sprite-system-demo/images/test_3.png)

-We can see that the player draws above the sqaures and the squares draw in the order that we declared them.
+We can see that the player is drawn above the sqaures and the squares draw in the order that was declared.

 However, what if we decide that we instead want the green square to draw above the others?